arcan1s/ahriman/docs/configuration.rst

 * ``port`` - port to bind, int, optional.
 * ``static_path`` - path to directory with static files, string, required.
 * ``templates`` - path to templates directory, string, required.
+* ``unix_socket`` - path to the listening unix socket, string, optional.
+If set, server will create the socket on the specified address which can (and will) be used by application.
+Note, that unlike usual host/port configuration, unix socket allows to perform requests without authorization.
 * ``username`` - username to authorize in web service in order to update service status, string, required in case if authorization enabled.